mitre-ace-direct/acequill-service/README.md

 1. Copy the JSON file to config/google.json

 ### IBM Watson Configuration (optional)
-* ACE Quill can use IBM Watson inplace of Google for Speech to Text and Translation.*
+*ACE Quill can use IBM Watson inplace of Google for Speech to Text and Translation.
-If you wish to use IBM Watson instead of Google you will need to change the following files:
+If you wish to use IBM Watson instead of Google you will need to change the following files:*

-`service.js`:  uncomment line 3 and comment out line 4
+`service.js`:  uncomment line 3 and comment out line 4.
-`api/models/acequillModel.js`: uncomment line 1 and comment out line 2
+`api/models/acequillModel.js`: uncomment line 1 and comment out line 2.

+#### IBM Watson Service Account

 1. The ACE Quill service uses the IBM Watson speech to text engine to support captions and requires an [IBM Cloud](https://www.ibm.com/cloud) account and